This article was first published March 28, 2017, at sportingclassicsdaily.com.

 I slid out of the truck and eased the gate open to the eighty acres of paradise where I hunt.
 The road in winds through a stand of post oak and stunted cedar before opening up and stretching across the dam of an eight or nine acre pond and climbing the ridge beyond.

 I hadn’t walked fifty yards down that road when I spotted a turkey strutting back and forth across the pond dam.
 I couldn’t tell if the bird was a jake or a tom, but at that point in the season, it didn’t much matter.
-If he ventured within range, I’d have something to go with the mushrooms I’d hoped to find.
+If he ventured within range, I’d have something to pair with the mushrooms I’d hoped to find.

 I backed up, planted a decoy in the dirt, and took a seat at the base of ‘The Killing Tree.’
 More than a dozen birds had fallen and flopped when the long, straight metallic limb protruding from that tree spat fire and #5s, and I felt confident that another was about to join the list.
 I made my first call at half past nine and immediately heard gobbles from three different directions, including the pond dam.
 That bird, a football field away, had a husky gobble, almost like he had a frog stuck in his throat.
 Judging by the number of tracks I’d seen around a puddle full of tadpoles, he might well have.

-After one more yelp, I went quiet and leaned back to watch and wait.
+After one more yelp, I went quiet and leaned back to wait.
 A bird behind me gobbled, but the turkey on the pond dam had already taken a couple of steps in my direction.
 He stopped and craned his neck to catch sight of the bird he’d heard.
 When I didn’t call again, he gobbled.
 My silence must have frustrated him because he gobbled again.
 When I still didn’t answer, that turkey did something I’ve never seen before or since.
 He gobbled every time his left foot hit the ground, well over a hundred times total.
 I pulled the trigger on my twelve gauge when he was just seventeen yards away, partly because he was well within range but mostly because I was sick of listening to him.

 The caramel tips on his tail feathers and the fact that he tipped the scales at nearly 28 pounds left no doubt in my mind that this wasn’t another run-of-the-mill Rio.
 This was an Eastern, my first, and the talkingest turkey I’d ever killed.